johntyree/blag/posts/2013-01-28-getting-started-with-hakyll.md

 TADA!
 -----

-Now that we've done all the hard work, we're just one line away from syntax highlighting too.
+Now that we've done all the hard work, we're just one step away from syntax highlighting too.

 In general, Pandoc will generate the appropriate CSS to color the code, but